ChurchTrac Logo

 Examples

-To help clarify, let's see how Accounts, Categories, and Funds work together, and how they are different.
+To help clarify, let's see how Accounts, Funds, and Categories work together, and how they are different.

-Let's take the example of the Youth Fund, and suppose that the cost of youth camp is $3000.
-To begin, let's suppose there is no money ($0) in the Youth Fund.
+Let's take the example of the Youth Fund, and suppose that the cost of the youth camp is $3000.
+To begin, let's assume there is no money ($0) in the Youth Fund.

 Tracking youth camp payments with ChurchTrac's bookkeeping software for churches